 truly celebrating.
 Coupled with "Charlie Brown's

-The three installments of the Prep & Landing
+The third installment of the Prep and Landing series.

 In this midquel between Shrek the Third and Shrek